-So, if we’re going to write daily for at least 15 minutes (and yes, the clock is ticking for me now) … it will be wise to look out for the internal editor, the nasty-ass voice in your head that tells you not to write this or that, or the one that stops you from finishing a sentence because you don’t have the perfect word or you don’t know how to spell or you have clearly constructed a run-on sentence (like now) and who is going to care about what you think anyway; do you really think your ideas are original and interesting?
+One thing that can trip up most of my clients is dealing with the “voice” of the inner critic/editor – that nasty-ass voice in your head that tells you not to do this or that; the one that stops you from speaking up for yourself; for asking for what you want.
+It’s the voice that stops you from journaling because you don’t have the perfect word, or you don’t know how to spell, or you have a tendency to get caught in ramblingly constructed run-on sentences (like this one), and why are you even bothering if no one is going to read this, but if they do read it: what will happen? or who is going to care about what you think anyway; do you really think your ideas are original and interesting?

-One way to outwit your internal editor (critic/gremlin/judge/monkey mind/greek chorus/whatever you call it) is to make sure you know when it’s working/alive.
-And that’s usually … all the time.
-Yes, I believe that the internal editor is always there … hanging in the background trying to tell you how things should be done and how you should write (be) in order to get along and be accepted.
+Yes.
+I believe that the internal editor is always there … hanging around in the background trying to tell you how things should be done, and how you should be (and journal) in order to get along and be accepted.

 Or something like that.

-Me: I want to write about writing, but I feel like it’s all been said before; there are others more educated, more well-known, and way more fabulous in the blogosphere than I who write about writing; who wants to listen to me?
+Me: I want to write about how journaling is an ideal practice for women who are working on making the most of their lives, but I feel like it’s all been said before; there are others more educated, more well-known, and way more fabulous in the blogosphere who write about writing and journaling; who wants to listen to me?

 Editor: You’re right.
-The people you look up to are the real the experts … what do you know, really?
+The people you look up to are the true the experts … what do you know, really?

-Well, I know that I’ve been writing and using a writing practice since I was a kid – even before I understood the benefits intellectually; I just got it.
-And I’ve been giving workshops for over 10 years now.
+Well, I’ve been using a writing practice since I was a kid – even before I understood the benefits intellectually.
+I just got it.
+And I’ve been facilitating workshops for women for a loooong time now.
 I have experience; I’ve been in the trenches.

-Yeah, but why would anyone listen to you when they can read Ann Lamott or Natalie Goldberg or take classes with all the online writing gurus and groovy blog peeps?
+Yeah, but why would anyone listen to you when they can read Ann Lamott or Triste Rainier, and take classes with Jen Louden, Patti Digh, and all the fabulous online writing/live-purposefully gurus and groovy blogging peeps?

-Well, maybe they don’t know them, but they know me.
-And maybe I say it in a way that they can get it.
-Maybe I’m more accessible or something; maybe I’m their gateway writing teacher/encourager.
+Well, maybe they don’t know them … but if they’re here, they know me.
+And it’s possible that I say things in a way that they can get it.
+And maybe I’m more accessible or something; maybe they like the pop culture references, and the weird words I make up.
+Maybe I’m their gateway encourager.
 Who knows?
 Maybe …

 But if dialogue doesn’t work for you, you could dive right in and write about the stuff that scares you.
 Kinda like this:

-Sometimes I’m scared by how much I want to do this – this writing teaching/coaching/workshop leading thing – full time again one day.
-I want to share it with cool people who get it and I want it to sustain me … but sometime I think I’m not smart enough or clever enough or funny/accessible/organized/disciplined enough to make it work beyond the part-time biz that it currently is.
-And sometimes I let you (you skanky, evil editor) tell me that I need to package it/me in a certain way or I won’t be accepted and I’ll be a failure and I’ll wind up a bag lady … unloved, pathetic and fulfilling every horrible fuck-up fantasy my family ever had about me.
+Sometimes I’m scared by how much I want to do this work of mine.
+I want to share it with cool people who get it, and I want it to sustain me … but sometime I think I’m not smart enough or clever enough or funny/accessible/organized/disciplined enough to make it really work.
+And sometimes I let you (you skanky, evil editor) tell me that I need to package it/me in a certain way or I won’t be accepted, and I’ll be a failure, and I’ll wind up a bag lady … unloved, pathetic, and fulfilling every horrible fuck-up fantasy I’ve ever had about me.

-(ooh, my, that evil editor is one nasty ass isn’t she?)
+(Ooh, my, that evil editor really is one nasty-ass isn’t she?)

-Today’s springboard: Write through the editor. (or write about something that sprung to mind when you read the above …)
+Try this at home: Write through the inner critic. (or write about something that sprung to mind when you read the above …)